 - Excellent customer service

 This UV system provides microbe-free water for an entire household.
 Easy installation and maintenance.
-Excellent customer services Read our full review at the end of the article.
+Excellent customer services.

 What is UV Radiation?

 UV radiation is an invisible electromagnetic radiation in-between visible light and X-ray in the electromagnetic spectrum.
 UV is naturally present in sunlight, accounting for up to 3 - 5 percent of the sun’s rays in terms of solar energy.

 There are three subtypes of UV radiation – UV-A, UV-B and UV-C, which are long-wave, medium-wave and short-wave respectively.
 While over-exposure of our skin to UV radiation may damage living tissue and increase our risk of skin cancer, there are many benefits of UV.
 UV plays a crucial role in the formation of vitamin D and may help treat skin conditions such as eczema.
 We also use UV for the disinfection of water due to its germicidal properties.